 Psilocybin is still illegal in most countries, although places like Denver and Oregon have decriminalized or legalized its use in therapeutic settings.3

-Legal barriers have slowed research, but changing laws allow for the study of psilocybe cubensis and its ability to treat conditions like depression, anxiety, and addiction.
-An evolving legal landscape could make psilocybe cubensis-assisted therapy more accessible in the future.
+Legal barriers have slowed research, but changing laws allow for the study of psilocybin and its ability to treat conditions like depression, anxiety, and addiction.
+An evolving legal landscape could make psilocybin-assisted therapy more accessible in the future.

 Psilocybin is found in over 200 species of mushrooms, especially those that form part of the Psilocybe genus.
-Common types of medicinal fungi include Psilocybe cubensis, Psilocybe semilanceata (liberty caps), and Psilocybe cyanescens.4
+Common types of magic mushrooms include Psilocybe cubensis, Psilocybe semilanceata (liberty caps), and Psilocybe cyanescens.4

 These species are spread across diverse areas, thriving in temperate, tropical, and subtropical environments.
 Psilocybe cubensis, for example, grows in areas with high humidity, including parts of Southeast Asia, Central America, and the southern US.